 2. How do I get into my IGEMS account?

 • If you have never logged into your IGEMS account and you are currently licensed, go to IGEMS, and click “Claim my Account” to get login information.
-If you have never logged in and you aren't licensed in the State of Idaho, go to IGEMS, and click “Create an Account”.
+If you have never logged in and you aren't licensed in Idaho, go to IGEMS, and click “Create an Account”.

 3. I’m moving to Idaho from another state and I’m wondering how to become licensed in Idaho.
 What do I need to do and how do I apply for a license?

 • You will need to create an IGEMS account and select the application for the appropriate license level you are trying to obtain.
-You will need to get a Criminal History Background check, submit verifications from other States or Territories, and you may need to complete the NREMT Assessment exam.
-For more specific instructions, visit our Reciprocity page.
+You will need to get a Criminal History Background check, submit verifications from other states or territories, and you may need to complete the NREMT assessment exam.
+For more specific instructions, visit our reciprocity page, which is found on the Provider Licensure page.

 4. Can I transfer my license from my current state to Idaho?